am-explore/log_anomaly_detection/README.md

 The avarage usage of the CPU is 50% and its resonable value.
 Model1 base on the dinamic quantiles and outliers usually has proportion < .15

-I am going to find anomalys as outliers by counting quantiles and dynamiclly find location of them and play with time series package
+I am going to find anomalies as outliers by counting quantiles and dynamiclly find location of them and play with time series package

         s <- ts(h[,2], start = 1476400427, end= 1537577313, frequency = 1 )